open-compensation-token-license/license-token-website/wikisrc/nft-treasure-and-blockchain-security.md

 ### What Are NFTs?

-Non-Fungible Tokens (NFTs) are unique digital assets stored on blockchain networks, distinctly different from cryptocurrencies like Bitcoin or Ethereum in their uniqueness.
+[Non-Fungible Tokens (NFTs)](https://www.license-token.com/wiki/what-are-nf-ts) are unique digital assets stored on blockchain networks, distinctly different from cryptocurrencies like Bitcoin or Ethereum in their uniqueness.
 NFTs represent ownership of digital or physical items, such as art, music, or videos, transforming the landscape of digital ownership.

 ### The NFT Boom

 The skyrocketing popularity of NFTs largely stems from their ability to authenticate digital assets and eliminate intermediaries, promoting direct creator-consumer relationships.
 Noteworthy transactions, such as the sale of Beeple's "Everydays: The First 5000 Days" for $69 million, highlight NFTs as valuable digital treasures.
+Learn more about [why NFTs are valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ### Diverse Applications

 Initially gaining traction in digital art, NFTs are now expanding into gaming, entertainment, real estate, and intellectual property, signifying their potential to revolutionize numerous industries.
+Discover [NFTs in gaming](https://www.license-token.com/wiki/nf-ts-in-gaming) for more insights.

 ## Blockchain: The Foundation of NFTs

 ### The Blockchain Backbone

 Blockchains serve as immutable distributed ledgers, ensuring transparency and accountability for NFTs.
 They record every transaction in a decentralized database, safeguarding the authenticity and security of each NFT.
+Explore [blockchain technology](https://www.license-token.com/wiki/what-is-blockchain) for a deeper understanding.

 ### Exploring Blockchain Platforms

 While Ethereum remains a dominant platform due to its smart contract capabilities, alternatives like Binance Smart Chain, Flow, and Tezos are emerging to address scalability issues and high transaction fees, offering new opportunities for NFT security and efficiency.
+Learn about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## Security in Blockchain: Protecting the Digital Realm